 Observational studies start at Low certainty in the GRADE framework, but three domains can upgrade the certainty by one or two levels.
 These upgrade domains are applied only after the 5 downgrade domains have been assessed and only when no downgrade has been applied for any domain, or when the evidence is so compelling that upgrading is justified despite downgrades.

 Large magnitude of effect, When the effect size is large (relative risk greater than 2 or less than 0.5 in the absence of plausible confounders), GRADE permits upgrading by one level.
 Very large effects (RR greater than 5 or less than 0.2) can warrant upgrading by two levels.
-Evidence from RCTs starts at High certainty and can be downgraded, while observational evidence starts at Low and can be upgraded if the effect size is large (RR > 2), a dose-response gradient exists, or plausible confounding would reduce the observed effect (Schunemann et al., 2013).
+Evidence from randomized controlled trials starts at High certainty and can be downgraded, while observational evidence starts at Low and can be upgraded if the effect size is large (RR > 2), a dose-response gradient exists, or plausible confounding would reduce the observed effect (Schunemann et al., 2013).

 Dose-response gradient, A clear dose-response relationship between exposure and outcome increases confidence that the association is causal.
 If higher doses consistently produce larger effects in a graded, predictable pattern, the certainty of evidence can be upgraded by one level.